• Skip to primary navigation

 Why does vinegar clean coins?

 When you mix salt (sodium chloride) with vinegar (acetic acid), sodium acetate and hydrogen chloride form.
-Hydrogen chloride is an acid which works well at rapidly cleaning the surface of the copper coin leaving it beautifully shiny and removing the oxide.
+Hydrogen chloride is an acid which works well at rapidly cleaning the surface of the copper coin, leaving it beautifully shiny and removing the oxide.

 The Statue of Liberty is coated in a thin layer of copper which has turned green due to reactions with air and water.

-This explains why the Statue of Liberty is green!
+Now you know why the Statue of Liberty is green!

 This activity would be great for a school science fair project.